mansi2804/Yahtzee-Game/README.md

 The app is built using Flutter to provide a dynamic, interactive user interface, demonstrating state management and the use of stateful widgets.
 The design is tailored for 720p resolution (1280x720 pixels).

 **Features:</br>
-🎲 Dice Rolling: Roll up to five dice at a time.
+🎲 Dice Rolling: Roll up to five dice at a time.</br>
-🎯 Hold Dice: Toggle holding dice to exclude them from subsequent rolls.
+🎯 Hold Dice: Toggle holding dice to exclude them from subsequent rolls.</br>
-📝 Scoring: Select from 13 different Yahtzee scoring categories.
+📝 Scoring: Select from 13 different Yahtzee scoring categories.</br>
-🔄 Three Rolls Per Turn: Roll the dice up to three times before selecting a score.
+🔄 Three Rolls Per Turn: Roll the dice up to three times before selecting a score.</br>
-🎉 Game End and Reset: After filling all categories, the game ends and the final score is shown in an AlertDialog, allowing the player to restart the game.
+🎉 Game End and Reset: After filling all categories, the game ends and the final score is shown in an AlertDialog, allowing the player to restart the game.</br>

-**Project Structure:
+**Project Structure: </br>

-Directories and Files
+Directories and Files</br>
-lib/views/: Contains the UI components, including the dice display, scorecard display, and the main game container. lib/models/: Contains the data model classes for dice and scorecard, as well as logic for dice rolls, score calculations, and overall game state.
+lib/views/: Contains the UI components, including the dice display, scorecard display, and the main game container.</br>
+lib/models/: Contains the data model classes for dice and scorecard, as well as logic for dice rolls, score calculations, and overall game state.</br>

-**Key Files
+**Key Files</br>
-main.dart: Entry point of the application. yahtzee.dart: Core UI for the game, including the main game container, dice display, and scorecard UI.
-It ties together various components and manages the layout. dice.dart: Handles dice mechanics such as rolling and holding. scorecard.dart: Manages scorecard logic, scoring calculations, and category tracking.
+main.dart: Entry point of the application.</br>
+yahtzee.dart: Core UI for the game, including the main game container, dice display, and scorecard UI.
+It ties together various components and manages the layout.</br>
+dice.dart: Handles dice mechanics such as rolling and holding.</br>
+scorecard.dart: Manages scorecard logic, scoring calculations, and category tracking.</br>

-**How to Run the Project
+**How to Run the Project</br>

-Prerequisites
+Prerequisites</br>
 Install Flutter.

 Clone the Repository: